UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

 ```

 To be consistent with the convention for the standard identity types, we take
-the strictly left unital concatenation operation to be the default concatenation
+the judgmentally left unital concatenation operation to be the default
-operation on strictly involutive identity types.
+concatenation operation on strictly involutive identity types.

-#### The strictly left unital concatenation operation
+#### The judgmentally left unital concatenation operation

 ```agda
 module _